brombal/stylix-docs/markdown/selectors.md

 ## `$css` all the way down

-The `$css` prop value is a *Stylix CSS object* and is very flexible in its behavior.
+[Style objects](/api/style-objects) are very flexible in their behavior.
 These objects can themselves contain a `$css` property that accepts further CSS objects or an array of CSS objects.
 A nested `$css` object will be recursively merged into its parent, overriding identical properties while preserving the order of keys.
 Arrays of Stylix CSS objects will be merged into a single object before being merged into its parent.

 For example, consider the following Stylix CSS object: